 California also has specific dog leash rules to prevent dog attacks from occurring.
-Unfortunately, many dog owners have a soft spot when it comes to their pets.
-Even with evidence that their beloved companion is dangerous, they will continue to bring their dog around strangers and children because they don’t believe it will bite or attack.What Are Your Legal Rights?
+Unfortunately, many dog owners have a soft spot for their pets.
+Even with evidence that their beloved companion is dangerous, they will continue to bring their dog around strangers and children because they don't believe it will bite or attack.What Are Your Legal Rights?

 - Long-term care for those left with permanent disabilities